Highpoint2000/URDSupload/README.md

 - To start the upload manually, press the URDS upload button.
 A short time later a toast message appears indicating whether the upload worked
 - To enable/disable automatic upload, long press the URDS upload button.
 The automatic upload starts at 0:00 UTC with a random delay time (max.
 120 minutes)
-- The CSV log files originally created by the scanner plugin are saved as .backup under /web/logs, all uploaded files are saved under /web/logs/sent after the upload
+- The CSV log files originally created by the scanner plugin are saved under /web/logs/backup, all uploaded files are saved under /web/logs/sent after the upload
 - Processing on the FMLIST server takes different amounts of time and only takes place if the OMID and email address match the FMLIST account details

 ## History:

+### v1.0b (only use with Scanner Plugin from Version 3.0 BETA 11!)

+- URDS upload button is now visible on mobile devices
+- Added option to merge files before uploading
+- Plugin versions used are written to the log

 ### v1.0a (only use with Scanner Plugin from Version 3.0 BETA 11!)